 Now, if I landed the opportunity to spearhead their Facebook marketing campaign, I’d be all over it.

 In fact, I could totally see the ads now.
-We’d start running Facebook ads by offering free give-aways, like reports, or ebooks all while using strong headlines like:
+We’d start running Facebook ads by offering free give-aways, like how-to’s.
+Imagine the headlines:

 - “Avoid plaque and brush your dog’s teeth with this organic homemade toothpaste recipe!”